RobTillaart/DAC8574/README.md

 |   0x4E    |  HIGH  |   LOW  |
 |   0x4F    |  HIGH  |  HIGH  |

-It might be possible to connect one address pin to an IO pin and keep only of multi DAC's HIGH and the remaining LOW to support multiple devices.
+Using pins A2 and A3 it should be possible to use up to 16 devices on the same bus, but this is not currently supported by this library.

-This is not tested, feedback welcome.
+The datasheet states that the address is configured at power-on, so it is probably not possible to 'multiplex' these chips by adjusting the address pins during operation, but feedback welcome if you try this.

 ### I2C pull ups